Home >

 Get answers to frequent questions such as how to buy earthquake insurance after an earthquake, where to buy, and how our coverage options work.

-A. You do not pay your deductible out of pocket to receive payment on a claim.
-The deductible is subtracted from your covered damage so you don’t have to pay any of the deductible up front before you receive your claim payment.
+A. You do not pay your deductible out-of-pocket.
+The deductible is subtracted from your covered damage so you don’t have to pay any of the deductible up front to receive a claim payment.

-Q. Will CEA pay for any expenses if I have to move out of my home because of earthquake damage?
+Q: Will CEA pay for expenses if I have to move out of my home because of earthquake damage?